0xEAB/ViEWD/README.md

 Just copy those modules you'd like to use in your project.
 Or add this repo as [git submodule](https://git-scm.com/docs/git-submodule).

+This package is also available via composer.
+Try `$  composer require voidblaster/viewd`

 ## Usage